-Numerous conferences are regularly scheduled throughout the week that encourages both staff and resident interaction.
+Numerous conferences are regularly scheduled throughout the week that encourage both staff and resident interaction.

 Daily: 6:30 – 6:45 am

-- Trauma Review The residents, trauma attendings, and on call attending conduct a brief review of trauma cases from the previous night’s call.
-Handoffs can occur during this time, as well.
+- Trauma Review The residents, trauma attendings and on call attending conduct a brief review of trauma cases from the previous night’s call.
+Handoffs and trauma room planning occur during this time, as well.

 Mondays: 6:45 - 7:30 am

 - A Morbidity and Mortality (M&M) conference is held the first Tuesday of each month.
 Residents present cases to discuss complications that have occurred over the preceding month.

 - Journal Club is held monthly throughout the year.
 Senior residents assign articles for review to the resident and attending staff from various peer-reviewed journals.

 - A Residents' Meeting is held monthly.
 This is a time to review administrative updates, programmatic updates, policy changes, etc. This is also a time for residents to make recommendations for changes they would like to see in the program.
 Residents, program director and associate program director attend.